cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

         - in_recovery:
             usage: "GAUGE"
             description: "Whether the instance is in recovery"
+        - is_wal_receiver_up:
+            usage: "GAUGE"
+            description: "Whether the instance wal_receiver is up"
 ```

 A list of basic monitoring queries can be found in the [`cnp-basic-monitoring.yaml` file](